ahamedyaserarafath/terraform_prometheus/README.md

 ```
 terraform apply
 ```

-The above command will provision the ec2 instance and install the prometheus
+Note: The above command will provision the ec2 instance and install the prometheus

+# Result

+# Prometheus Configuration on Grafana